 Data Analyst Job Outlook and Salary Outcomes

-The Bureau of Labor and Statistics projects that employment for operations research analysts is expected to grow 25 percent between 2019 to 2029.
+The Bureau of Labor and Statistics projects that employment for operations research analysts is expected to grow 23 percent from 2022 through 2032.
 Similar upward trends have been observed in other industries where data analysts are employed.
 This growth is much faster than the average for all occupations.